 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh three times what asphalt does per square.
-We route a reinforced 30-yard bin with a heavier floor plate and thick, ribbed sides to handle the stress; we also cap the fill volume well below the visual rim to keep axle weight legal.
-For a lowboy transport of this heavy material, our team ensures stable placement.
-We also handle general construction debris service for lighter loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh three times more than asphalt shingles.
+For these jobs, we route in a reinforced 30-yard low-wall bin with a heavier floor plate and thicker ribbed sides; we also cap the fill volume below the visual rim to manage axle weight.
+We use a lowboy to set the unit safely.
+We also manage your general construction debris service for mixed commercial loads.

 Same-day Pickup for Fast Roof Project Turnover